Cheney braces for loss as Trump tested in Wyoming and Alaska

 “Today, no matter what the outcome is, is certainly the beginning of a battle that is going to continue,” Cheney told CBS News after casting her vote Tuesday, standing alongside her father, former Vice President Dick Cheney.
 “We’re facing a moment where our democracy really is under attack and under threat.
 And those of us across the board — Republicans, Democrats and independents who believe deeply in freedom and who care about the Constitution and the future of the country — have an obligation to put that above party.”

+As polls closed, festive Hageman supporters crowded into an events box at a sprawling outdoor rodeo and Western culture festival in Cheyenne, many wearing cowboy boots, hats and blue jeans.
+Four hundred miles to the west, Cheney’s team had set up a small stage and podium on the edge of a vast field flanked by mountains and bales of hay.

-Many of Wyoming’s voters don’t seem to agree with their three-term Republican congresswoman.
+Earlier in the day, Wyoming’s voters were eager to speak out against with their three-term Republican congresswoman.

 “We like Trump.
 She tried to impeach Trump,” Cheyenne voter Chester Barkell said of Cheney.
 “I don’t trust Liz Cheney.”